api3dao/vitepress-docs/docs/reference/airnode/latest/understand/configuring.md

 received after the cache has been cleared, Airnode will repeat the API call.
 Airnode self-clears cached data after the data has reached 1 hour's age.

-Furthermore, as an example: if an Airnode Lambda environment/container has been "warm" for 2.4 hours and Airnode gets a request, that request will only be cached until the container resets, in this case 2.5 hours - 2.4 hours = 0.1 hours.
+Furthermore, as an example: "if an Airnode AWS Lambda environment/container" (since this example of 2.5 hrs is specific to AWS) has been "warm" for 2.4 hours and Airnode gets a request, that request will only be cached until the container resets, in this case 2.5 hours - 2.4 hours = 0.1 hours.

 As described above, caching on serverless infrastructure is unreliable and if request caching is mission critical, Airnode should be run in a Docker container